-20 Children missing education
+20 Children who are absent from education

 We operate a stringent attendance tracking system that is overseen by a senior leader.
-The tracking and use of effective attendance management strategies enables us to ensure every child is accounted for.
+The tracking and use of effective attendance management strategies enables us to ensure every child is accounted for and helps prevent the risk of them becoming a child missing education in future.